CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-share-guide.md

 5. [Quick Tips](#tips)
 2. [Need More Help?](#more-help)

+## <a name="intro"></a>Intro

 **Having problems trying to get Facebook to share the correct information?**

-## <a name="intro"></a>Intro

 I get a lot of questions about how and what gets shared when a Facebook button gets clicked so I thought I would put together a check list to make sure you are getting the most out of your share buttons.

+## <a name="reachable"></a>Reachable by Facebook

 **Is your website online and accessible to the public?**

-## <a name="reachable"></a>Reachable by Facebook

 The first thing you need to understand is if Facebook can't reach your page then it has no way of retrieving and storing the information needed.
 This leads me to the very important question is your website live and is it reachable by the public?
 If your site is offline for development or maintenance then the Facebook bots can't reach your site thus have no way of creating a record of your page.

-**Are you using the Joomla Gzip option?**

 ### <a name="gzip"></a>Using Gzip